ciscomk/gamified-backend/README.md

 Tasks are configured in '/app/main/views.py'

 ## Details
-To run locally, set an environmental variable for the secrect key (bash syntax):
+To run locally, set an environmental variable for the secrect key.
-`export SECRET_KEY="mysekritvalue"`
+For example (bash syntax): `export SECRET_KEY="mysekritvalue"`